Language is often our first act of resistance— DeRay Mckesson

 Kristin’s areas of expertise include:

-- Multicultural community engagement with racially, geographically and socially diverse communities, including experience working with all of Oregon’s nine federally recognized sovereign nations
+- Intercultural community engagement with racially, geographically and socially diverse communities, including experience working with all of Oregon’s nine federally recognized sovereign nations

 - Co-creation of communication and strategies for social impact that are rooted in cultural and regional context